JackGreenaway/final_project/readme.md

 ### Models Evaluation
 To evaluate the models, I used accuracy, precision, recall, F1-score, and AUC-score.
 I also used a AUC curve (for the neural network), and a heatmap to visualise the predictions.
 Lastly, arguably the most important metric: the false-positive, was calculated for each model.

+NOTE: in regards to the binary classification, 1 = default, 0 = non-default

 ### Deploying the Model
 I created a FastAPI to allow others to access the created model.
 There is also a demo file in the directory to display how the API works.
 I am thinking of hosting the file live when my grading comes around.
-I am also attempting to develop a pipeline that can perdiodically retrian the model - if - new data were to arise (in this case, it wouldn't unfortunately)
+I am also attempting to develop a pipeline that can periodically retrain the model if there was feature drift or ground truth drift.

 I have implemented MLFlow into the API to log inputs into the API.
 Also, there is an SQL database that stores the inputs and corresponding predictions.
 I have started to investigate how I can detect feature drift using statistical testing however, it's hard to implement accurately/meaningfully as the dataset is ultimately static - though, I am using it as a practising case to improve my understanding and practical ability in MLOps